arm-university/Optimizing-Generative-AI-on-Arm-Processors/README.md

 ### To download the latest stable version, please click below instead of using the "Download ZIP" button.
 ### [Click here to download](https://github.com/arm-university/AI-on-Arm/releases/download/v1.0.0/AI-on-Arm-main.zip)

-Welcome to **Generative AI on Arm**, a hands-on course designed to help you optimize generative AI workloads on Arm architectures.
+Welcome to **Optimizing Generative AI on Arm Processors**, a hands-on course designed to help you optimize generative AI workloads on Arm architectures.
 Through practical labs and structured lectures, you will learn how to deploy AI models efficiently across different Arm-based environments.

 ## Course Structure